imagings/Data-201/Markdown-Exercise.md

 ## Emphasis

-This sentence has **bold text** to highlight something important.
+**This sentence is in bold to highlight something important.**

-This sentence has *italic text* to add subtle emphasis.
+*This sentence is in italic text to add subtle emphasis.*

 ---